Spacesity/Tactisquare/README.md

 # Tactisquare
-An online multiplayer .io style game using redis
+An online multiplayer .io style game using redis.